11 THINGS TO KNOW BEFORE YOU GET A NEW MOTOR

 So, why does this pertain to a closed deck in a Subaru block?

 Closed decking creates a pressure ring around the cylinder in an area that sees almost all of the cylinder pressure i.e. stress in the cylinder wall.
-If the shop correctly designs their closed deck inserts, they will create a preload on the cylinder wall that will prevent microcracking from occuring in the soft cast aluminum.
-This in turn allows for an exponentially greater life of the cylinder walls, especially under high loading (big HP).
+If the shop correctly designs their closed deck inserts, they will create a preload on the cylinder wall that will prevent microcracking from occurring in the soft cast aluminum.
+This, in turn, allows for an exponentially greater life of the cylinder walls, especially under high loading (big HP).
 Over 400whp, we require all motors to be closed decked as the stock blocks were never meant for much more than stock power levels and the block WILL prematurely fail.
-This is in our opinion why Subaru has taken their time to increase power ratings in their motors.
+This is in our opinion why Subaru has taken its time to increase power ratings in their motors.

 10. Upgrading the head studs

 Headstuds are designed at a certain size and with a certain material to be able to create a preload that is usually two times greater than the cylinder pressure.

 What is cylinder pressure?

 Cylinder pressure can best be explained as the pressure created by the ignition of the fuel/air combination in the combustion chamber.
 This explosion creates a massive pressure, which then pushed the piston downward.
 The greater the explosion (more fuel/air) the more power we will make.
 In turn, this creates more stress on every component (Rods, Crank, Pistons, Cylinder walls, Head-gaskets, Valves, etc.).
 So we must design these components to be able to handle this increased stress for an infinite number of cycles.
 Headgaskets and Headstuds are what we’re concerned about in this article.